Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Abstract

 \section{Abstract}

-Methods for scoring text readability have been studied for over a century, and are widely used in research and in user-facing applications in many domains.
-Thus far, the development and evaluation of such methods have primarily relied on two types of offline behavioral data, performance on \emph{reading comprehension} tests and \emph{ratings} of text readability levels.
-In this work, we instead focus on a fundamental and understudied aspect of readability, real-time \emph{reading ease}, captured with online reading measures using eye tracking.
-We introduce an evaluation framework for readability scoring methods which quantifies their ability to account for reading ease, while controlling for content variation across texts.
-Applying this evaluation to prominent traditional readability formulas, modern machine learning systems, frontier Large Language Models and commercial systems used in education, suggests that they are all poor predictors of reading ease in English.
-This outcome holds across native and non-native speakers, reading regimes, and textual units of different lengths.
-The evaluation further reveals that existing methods are often outperformed by word properties commonly used in psycholinguistics for prediction of reading times.
-Our results highlight a fundamental limitation of existing approaches to readability scoring, the utility of psycholinguistics for readability research, and the need for new, cognitively driven readability scoring approaches that can better account for reading ease.
+Automatic methods for scoring text readability have been studied for over a century, and are widely used in research and in user-facing applications in many domains.
+Thus far, the development and evaluation of such methods have primarily relied on two types of offline human behavioral data, performance on reading comprehension tests and ratings of text readability levels.
+In this work, we instead focus on a fundamental and understudied aspect of readability, real-time reading ease, captured with online reading measures using eye tracking.
+We introduce a new cognitive evaluation framework for readability scoring methods that quantifies their ability to account for reading ease, while controlling for content variation across texts.
+Applying this evaluation to prominent traditional readability formulas, NLP-based methods, commercial systems used in education, and frontier LLMs suggests that they are all poor predictors of English reading ease in adults as compared to word properties commonly used in psycholinguistics for the prediction of reading times.
+This outcome holds across L1 and L2 speakers, different reading regimes, and textual units of different lengths.
+Our results reveal an important limitation of a wide range of methods for readability scoring, highlight the utility of real-time behavioral benchmarks for readability research, and call for new, cognitively driven readability scoring approaches that can better account for how humans experience texts in real time.